 Newport Medieval Ship, South Wales

-Now run by the National Trust, the house was built by the powerful Morgan family, local landowners and later Lords of Tredegar – although their most famous son is Sir Henry Morgan (1635-1688), the original pirate of the Caribbean, after whom Captain Morgan Rum is named.
+Now run by the National Trust, the house was built by the powerful Morgan family.
+They were the local landowners and later Lords of Tredegar – although their most famous son is Sir Henry Morgan (1635-1688), the original pirate of the Caribbean, after whom Captain Morgan Rum is named.
 Another famous son, Godfrey, was an army hero who survived the Charge of the Light Brigade during the Crimean War.
-Even more remarkably, so did his horse Sir Briggs, who lived to the ripe old horse age of 28 and is now buried in the Cedar Garden.
+Even more remarkably, so did his horse Sir Briggs, who lived to the ripe old age of 28 and is now buried in the Cedar Garden.

 red 17th century manor through open gates.